 - Develop an employee handbook detailing your company's workplace policies and procedures, including attendance, discipline, and complaints.
 The employee handbook should also contain an employment at-will statement and an equal employment opportunity statement.

 - Create a job description for each position that clearly defines expectations of skills and performance.

 - Conduct periodic performance reviews of employees and carefully note the results in the employee's file.

 - Develop a screening and hiring program to weed out unsuitable candidates on paper before calling them to interview in person.

-- Conduct background checks on all possible candidates and avoid hiring workers with a history of alcohol or substance abuse.
+- Conduct background checks on all possible candidates.

 - Institute a zero tolerance policy regarding discrimination, substance abuse and any form of harassment.
 Make sure you have an "open door" policy in which employees can report infractions without fear of retribution.